KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 Request statuses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The full list of ILL statuses are:
+The full list of installed ILL statuses are:

 -  New request
 -  Requested